Kris-Sekula/ACI-Health/README.md

 See example below on how to decode the ip address from what is displayed:

 ![alt text](https://github.com/Kris-Sekula/ACI-Health/blob/master/Scores_IP_small.png "What is my IP?")

+#### 3D Printed Case
+ Added to the repository stl files, in case you would like to print your own case.
+The final version also has a printed label on sticky paper (covered with transparent film).